 Be sure to get travel insurance for your travel needs!

 Yes, even for a trip to Europe it is a good idea to have travel insurance.
-We insured our trip with World Nomads and we love their easy to understand the policy and great plans including trip delay, medical, etc.
+We insured our trip with World Nomads and we love their easy-to-understand policy and great plans including trip delay, medical, etc.

 Hotels Near the Christmas Markets in Cologne, Germany

 There are plenty of hotels near the Christmas markets in Cologne.
-There is also an option of renting an Airbnb.
-New to Airbnb?
-Get $40 off your first stay here!
+There is also an option of renting an VRBO to save extra cash.
+Check out great VRBO deals in Cologne here!

 But for those wishing to stay in a hotel, these are within walking distance to the Christmas markets: